danneu/old.danneu.github.com/_posts/2013-02-09-your-first-discourse-plugin-tutorial.md

 Discourse has a plugin system and it ships with a few plugins.
 I made a bare-bones Hello World plugin to see what the bare minimum entailed.

 So now I'm sharing that with you.
 I don't dive very deep, but it's a quick superficial crash course.

+I'll try to keep it up to date over time as the plugin API changess.

 ## What our plugin will do